astrit/astrit/README.md

 Recently I started my YouTube jurney creating 2 videos a month related to front-end and CSS in general, if you like the idea [subscribing](https://a.st/yt) would help me a lot ✌️

-I also have a full time job as front-end developer at the award winning agency @sunnyatsea
+I also have a full time job as front-end developer at the award winning agency Sunny at Sea

 💻 &nbsp;&nbsp;&nbsp;Setup: